Disorganized Speech: What It Is And How To Address Mental Health

 Seek help

 One of the most important steps you can take when addressing formal thought disorder is to consult a mental health or medical provider.
-A healthcare professional can provide screenings and help determine whether further testing, a diagnosis, and treatment are necessary.
+A healthcare professional can provide testing, diagnosis, and treatment.
 Often, treatment for schizophrenia and other conditions associated with disorganized speech consists of a combination of medication and therapy.

 It might seem natural and constructive to point out irregularities in someone else’s verbal communication.
 However, it’s possible the person with whom you’re speaking might feel judged or criticized by this response.
 Instead, try to listen to what they’re saying in a respectful manner, even if you don’t understand it.
 You can respond to the ideas that have a logical basis and provide emotional support as you listen to those that might not.